FikiCarDev/ndp/README.md

 **Note:** this is an open source version of NDP, which means it lacks a lot of things.
 Most importantly you have to connect you own database in order to run it.

-**Note**: this app has been created before <a href="https://android-standard-hosting.web.app/">Android App Development Standard</a>.
-Therefore it does not follow the guidelines.

 ## Author

 [@FikiCarDev](https://github.com/FikiCarDev)